KuanChunChen/lambda-post_package/README.md

-# NTTData_Lambda_S3
+# Lambda_S3 post function.

-Implement the lambda event if store a new delivery csv to S3
+Implement the lambda service,and if user post csv document info s3 bucket and it will trigger this function.